johnBartos/Resource-Monitor-Visualization/README.md

       11 -> alarm trigger event

-The state machine's job is threefold: to record the beginning of an abnormal load period (represented as `startDate`), trigger an alert when the load period exceeds a set duration (represented as `trigger`), and to toggle the alarm state whenever an alert is triggered (represented as `alarming`).
+The state machine's job is threefold: to record the beginning of an abnormal load period (represented as `startDate`), to trigger an alert when the load period exceeds a set duration (represented as `trigger`), and to toggle the alarm state whenever an alert is triggered (represented as `alarming`).
 Using this 4-bit state, the state machine is able to represent both the initial trigger and resolution, as well as in-between periods.

 The determination for triggering is done by checking whether the difference between the current `reading`'s date and `startDate` exceeds `duration`.
-A small tolerance is added to this comparison to account for delay from generation to reception.
+A small tolerance is added to this comparison to account for delay from generation to reception, since `setInterval` sometimes triggers a bit too soon.

 ##### How multiple alarms are managed - `alarms.js`
 `loadAlarm.js` isn't directly part of Redux's state tree.
 Instead, the reducer `alarms.js` invokes the `loadAlarm` reducer and saves the result in an associative array keyed to the alarm's `id`.
 Whenever a reading is received, `alarms` does four things:

 1. Retrieve the last state of the alarm at `id`
 2. Calculate the next state of that alarm by calling `loadAlarm` with the last state and current action
 3. Checks the flags of the next state and generates an alert if `trigger` is true
 4. Replaces the last state with the next state

-By indirectly using the `loadAlarm` reducer, we're able to manage multiple alarms in one reducer and retain the simplicity of managing only one.
+By indirectly using the `loadAlarm` reducer, we're able to manage multiple alarms in one reducer and retain the simplicity of managing a single alarm.

 ##### Load Generation - `loadGenerator.js`
 Since Windows doesn't have the concept of CPU load, I made an ES6 `function*` generator to simulate it for me.
 On each